Apollo's second-quarter earnings soar on fund values

 Economic net income after taxes, which takes into account the mark-to-market value of Apollo's funds, rose to 50 cents per share from 5 cents a year earlier.
 The results met the analysts' average estimate, according to Thomson Reuters I/B/E/S.

-Apollo shares closed 0.6 percent higher at $28.05 on the New York Stock Exchange on Thursday.
-They have risen 61 percent so far this year, compared with a 33 percent rise for peer KKR & Co LP (KKR.N), a 46 percent rise for Blackstone Group LP (BX.N) and an 8 percent rise for Carlyle Group LP (CG.O).

-Cash from carry, Apollo's share of the profit of the funds it manages, jumped to $840.5 million from $56 million a year ago as it sold shares in companies including Realogy Holdings Corp (RLGY.N), Charter Communications Inc (CHTR.O), LyondellBasell Industries NV (LYB.N) and Evertec Inc (EVTC.N).
+Cash from carry, Apollo's share of the profits of the funds it manages, jumped to $840.5 million from $56 million as it sold shares in companies including Realogy Holdings Corp (RLGY.N), Charter Communications Inc (CHTR.O), LyondellBasell Industries NV (LYB.N) and Evertec Inc (EVTC.N).

-In the quarter Apollo also sold SourceHOV, a provider of business process services, to Citi Venture Capital International and HandsOn3 LLC, and also completed the sale of steel service center operator Metals USA Holdings Corp to Reliance Steel & Aluminum Co (RS.N) for $766 million.

 "The bigger story was realized carry which, at over $840 million, beat our estimate by over 35 percent," Wells Fargo senior analyst Christopher Harris wrote in a note.